 3. Success of the Treatment

-Whether you are undergoing emergency root canal treatment or have scheduled a regular appointment, the procedure is best performed by endodontic specialists who have received additional training to deal with problems within your tooth.
+Whether you are undergoing emergency root canal in Seattle or have scheduled a regular appointment, the procedure is best performed by endodontic specialists who have received additional training to deal with problems within your tooth.
 The success of the treatment depends on various factors because the practitioner must locate and remove all the diseased tissue from within before disinfecting the tooth chamber.
 Performing root canals on the back teeth is complicated because the molars have multiple canals that need cleaning and treating.
 Failure to access or locate any canal can result in root canal failure compromising the stability of your tooth.

 4. Your Age and Health